YosysHQ/apicula/readme.md

 ##  Dependencies

-Version 1.9 of the Gowin vendor tools, and a copy of the Excel pinout files downloaded in `~/Documents/gowinsemi`
+Version 1.9.1.01 of the Gowin vendor tools, and a copy of the Excel pinout files downloaded in `~/Documents/gowinsemi`:
+* UG107-1.07E_GW1N-1 Pinout.xlsx
+* UG801-1.5E_GW1NR-9 Pinout.xlsx

 The latest Yosys and Nextpnr, installed with the generic backend.

-Python 3.7+:
+Python 3.8:
 * Numpy
 * Pandas
 * Pillow